 Melbourne Chai Crawl

 Chai in The City

-I have wanted to check out Dropout Chai Wala for months because it’s the only chai stall in the Melbourne CBD area and their Instagram posts were promising.
-One day at work, I decided to check them out when my lunch buddies were on leave.
+I have wanted to check out Dropout Chai Wala for months because it’s the only chai stall in the Melbourne CBD area, and their Instagram posts were promising.
+One day at work, I checked them out when my lunch buddies were on leave.
 I took the free tram, dropped out at the Elizabeth Street stop and walked for a minute.
-The store was much smaller than I expected, but it also had more choices.
+The store was much smaller than I expected, but it had more choices.
 After struggling for a few minutes, I ordered the mystery chai and vegetable pakora.
 When I asked the person behind the counter what was in the mystery chai, he said the ingredients were a secret but could be guessed by the pink colour of the chai.
-I was a bit worried that it would be beetroot, but it turned out to be well… I shouldn’t reveal it here; it’s for you to try if you are interested.
+I was worried that it would be beetroot, but it was well… I shouldn’t reveal it here; you should try if interested.

+Melbourne Chai Crawl